jchanvfx/LesmillsNZ-watchOS/README.md

 **Disclaimer:**

-This app is NOT officially part of Les Mills I made this app so I can conveniently display class times without the need of taking out my phone and for the love of group fitness.
+This app is NOT officially part of Les Mills I made this app so I can conveniently display class times without the need of taking out my iPhone.